London: Pandora’s Box

 In 1604, the first Parliamentary Inclosure Act was passed, and began a process of enclosing the commons, stealing what even William the Conqueror had considered common.
 The process took off in earnest in the following century, and by 1914, 5,000 different Parliamentary Acts of Enclosure were passed, one every three weeks or so for three centuries, imposing legal property rights on common land, enclosing nearly 7 million acres, around 11,000 square miles (Wales is about 8,000 square miles.)
 This was a legal land grab which dispossessed the rural population and engineered the social history of Britain, an act of lawless law, as John Clare termed it in his poem, The Mores.

-Back to money.
+Back to London and money.
 In 1688, William, Prince of Orange of the House of Orange-Nassau and Stadtholder of the Dutch Republic – the Stadtholder was a uniquely Dutch idea, a type of de facto hereditary head of state and somehow a crowned figure in a republic – added to his titles the crowns of England, Scotland and Ireland, becoming King William III of England and personally uniting the nations of the Britain Isles with the Dutch Republic for 14 years.
 During William's reign the political entity of Britain came into being and, significantly, London was united with Amsterdam, which was certainly an influence on London.

-Amsterdam was the world’s most developed crucible of trade and finance as the Dutch Republic went through its golden era, and much of what would become modern business practices had been developed here.
+Amsterdam was the world’s most developed centre of trade and finance as the Dutch Republic went through its golden era, and much of what would become modern business practices had been developed here.
 (Interestingly, the Dutch also levied a width tax on houses, which was the architect of Amsterdam, and, by the by, Dutch municipalities raise a land value tax to this day.)

 The VOC, Vereenigde Oostindische Compagnie, the Dutch East India Company, had come into being in 1602, at about the same time as the Honourable East India Company out of London, and would follow a similar career, conquering and ruling territories in Asia, which later became the Dutch East Indies, just as the British Empire would later take over the rule of the Honourable’s private empire in India.
 The VOC would eclipse the Honourable in traffic with the east, and shipped back five times the loot that even the Honourable had brought back to Britain.
 Amsterdam became immensely wealthy.